Johanna von Isser Großrubatscher: Life

-Johanna Maximiliana Großrubatscher was born at Neustift, a small village that had grown up around an Augustinian monastery just outside Brixen/Bressanone, about 40 kilometres (25 mi) north of Bolzano.
+Johanna Maximiliana Großrubatscher was born at Neustift (today part of Vahrn, Italy) near Brixen, about 40 km north of Bolzano.
 Caspar Großrubatscher, her father, was a Pfleger (senior public administrator) originally from nearby Ladinia.
 She grew up in Merano where she was taught by the artists J. Kapeller and Makart, an uncle of the better remembered Vienna artist Hans Makart.

 By the time she was 21 Johanna Großrubatscher had already made a name for herself as a gifted and patriotic artist, producing meticulously detailed pictures of some of the many castles in the Burggrafenamt district surrounding Merano and the adjacent Vinschgau region.
-In 1823 the newly founded Innsbruck-based Association of Patriotic Museums ("Verein des vaterländischen Museums" / Ferdinandeum) commissioned her to produce "an accurate depiction" of the main gates at the Tyrol and Zenoburg Castles.
+In 1823 the newly founded Innsbruck-based Association of Patriotic Museums ("Verein des vaterländischen Museums" / Ferdinandeum) commissioned her to produce "an accurate depiction" of the main gates at the Tyrol and Zenoburg castles.
 In the Wars of Liberation (against Napoleon) Joseph Hormayr had chosen the main keep of the Tyrol Castle as the "National sanctuary" ("Heiligtum des Landes“ ").
 The images should be sufficiently detailed to be useful to students of medieval arts, and also to facilitate analysis and interpretation of old solutions to technical and construction challenges.

 In 1828 she married Johann Isser von Gaudententhurn.
 He was employed as a Landrichter (another form of government official).
 His work involved postings to a succession of district administrative centres in the southern part of the Tirol.
 The couple made their home successively in Riva (1828), Lavis (1831), Stenico (1832), Pergine (1834) and finally, in 1835, returning to Cavalese (where they had previously been posted briefly back in 1830).
 Johanna became the mother to seven recorded children.
 She also found time to continue with her art, producing drawings of castles across the Tirol, from the Inn valley to the north to the Lake Garda area in the south, also taking in neighbouring areas such as Liechtenstein, the Vorarlberg and parts of what has subsequently become known as Baden-Württemberg.
 In 1850, in connection with her husband's work, the family moved to Innsbruck, which is where they lived till Johann's death in 1863.